Topic "Immunisation" in Somali - total 24 documentsTitle: A reminder for parents about immunisation

 Title: Rotavirus immunisation information

 Summary: Rotavirus is the most common cause of severe gastroenteritis in infants and young children in Australia.
-The National Immunisation Program schedule provides free oral rotavirus vaccine to infants aged six weeks, four months and six months of age.
+Protection against rotavirus is available free of charge under the National Immunisation Program Schedule.
+In Victoria, immunisation against rotavirus is free for babies, and it is given by mouth in three doses at two, four and six months of age.

 Title: Rubella Information (with special emphasis for women of childbearing age)